kbelkna/Project3/world.md

         -   <a href="#monti---boosted-tree-model--explanation"
             id="toc-monti---boosted-tree-model--explanation">Monti - Boosted Tree
             Model &amp; Explanation</a>
-    -   <a
+    -   <a href="#comparison--conclusion---monti"
-        href="#comparison--conclusion---monti-or-belknap-whoever-doesnt-do-automation-of-r-markdown"
-        id="toc-comparison--conclusion---monti-or-belknap-whoever-doesnt-do-automation-of-r-markdown">Comparison
-        &amp; Conclusion - Monti or Belknap (whoever doesn’t do automation of R Markdown)</a>
+        id="toc-comparison--conclusion---monti">Comparison &amp; Conclusion -

-# Project 3
+        Monti</a>

-## Report for Data Channel = world
+# Report for *world* Channel

+This report contains Exploratory Data Analysis (EDA) about this data channel and a modeling section applying three regression methods.

-## Monti - Introduction
+## Introduction

-The objective of this project is to analyze data

-timedelta: Days between the article publication and the data set acquisition (non-predictive)

-Quality of keywords set of metrics:

-kw_min_min: Worst keyword (min. shares) kw_max_min: Worst keyword (max. shares) kw_avg_min: Worst keyword (avg. shares) kw_min_max: Best keyword (min. shares) kw_max_max: Best keyword (max. shares) kw_avg_max: Best keyword (avg. shares) kw_min_avg: Avg. keyword (min. shares) kw_max_avg:
-Avg. keyword (max. shares) kw_avg_avg: Avg. keyword (avg. shares)

-Mashable is one of the largest news websites from which the content of all the articles published in 2013 and 2014 was extracted.
+The objective of this analysis is to provide a comprehensive overview about publication metrics and their relationship with the number of shares that those publications presented during the study period.
+These data have been collected from Mashable website, one of the largest news websites from which the content of all the world channel articles published in 2013 and 2014 was extracted.
+These data were originally collected analyzed By Fernandes et al. (2015) work, in which the authors performed classification task comparing several machine learning algorithms.
+In the present study, the subset of the data used by Fernandes et al.(2015) corresponding to the data channel world is used for regression purposes.
+The response variable is the number of `shares` that the papers presented after publication.
+In other words, we will try to predict the number of shares the papers will have before publication.
+To perform the regression, Random Forest, Boosting, and Multiple Linear Regression are used.
+More information about the methods will be provided in further sections.

-LDA means Latent Dirichlet Allocation algorithm and this algorithm was applied to the data set to Marshable texts (known before publication) to identify the 5 top relevant topics and then measure the closeness of the current article to such topic.

-# Relevance of topic metrics (5 top topics according to LDA).
+Some metrics have been calculated based on the information obtained from Marshable website.
+For instance, the Latent Dirichlet Allocation (LDA) was applied to the data set to identify the 5 top relevant topics and then measure the closeness of the current article to such topic.
+There are 5 relevance of topic metrics according to LDA:

-LDA_00: Closeness to LDA topic 0 LDA_01: Closeness to LDA topic 1
+-   `LDA_00`: Closeness to LDA topic 0
+-   `LDA_01`: Closeness to LDA topic 1
-LDA_02: Closeness to LDA topic 2 LDA_03: Closeness to LDA topic 3
+-   `LDA_02`: Closeness to LDA topic 2
+-   `LDA_03`: Closeness to LDA topic 3
-LDA_04: Closeness to LDA topic 4
+-   `LDA_04`: Closeness to LDA topic 4

-Day of week on which papers were published

-weekday_is_monday: Was the article published on a Monday?
-weekday_is_tuesday: Was the article published on a Tuesday?
-weekday_is_wednesday: Was the article published on a Wednesday?
-weekday_is_thursday: Was the article published on a Thursday?
-weekday_is_friday: Was the article published on a Friday?
-weekday_is_saturday: Was the article published on a Saturday?
-weekday_is_sunday: Was the article published on a Sunday?

-article content summary metrics:
+Additionally, some quality metrics related to the keywords have been calculated and will be used in this analysis.
+These metrics represent the average number of shares for publications with worst, best, and average keywords.
+The classification of keywords under these groups was made by the authors of the original paper.
+The keyword metrics are shown below.

+-   `kw_avg_min`: Worst keyword (avg. shares)
+-   `kw_avg_max`: Best keyword (avg. shares)
+-   `kw_avg_avg`: Avg. keyword (avg. shares)

+Article content metrics were also used in this study.
+These are general metrics about the body of the publication that can influence the number of shares of that paper.
+The content summary metrics are shown below.

+\-`num_videos`: Number of videos
-n_tokens_title: Number of words in the title n_tokens_content: Number of words in the content n_unique_tokens: Rate of unique words in the content n_non_stop_words: Rate of non-stop words in the content
+-`n_tokens_content`: Number of words in the content
-n_non_stop_unique_tokens: Rate of unique non-stop words in the content
+-`n_non_stop_unique_tokens`: Rate of unique non-stop words in the content
-num_hrefs: Number of links num_self_hrefs: Number of links to other articles published by Mashable num_imgs: Number of images num_videos:
+-`num_hrefs`: Number of links
+-`num_self_hrefs`: Number of links to other articles published by Mashable
-Number of videos average_token_length: Average length of the words in the content num_keywords: Number of keywords in the metadata
+-`average_token_length`: Average length of the words in the content

+These data were collected during 2013 and 2014 on daily basis.
+To represent time dependent information, a binary variable indicating whether the publication was made in a weekend or weekday, `is_weekend` is used.

+## Required Packages

 Before we can begin our analysis, we must load in the following
 packages: